marreapato/Victorious-war-odds-simulator/README.md

 So the odds ratio is given by r=p1/p2 and if:

- r=1, p1 and p2 have the same likeability of occurring;
+ r=1, p1 and p2 have the same probability of occurring;

- r<1; p1 is most unlikable to happen than  p2;
+ r<1; p1 is most improbable to happen than  p2;

-r>1; p1 is most likeable to happen than p2;
+r>1; p1 is most probable to happen than p2;

 In order to calculate the confidence interval we have: